squillace/helm-multinode/HelloIIS/README.md

 > **NOTE:** There is nothing special about the values used in the `windows=true:NoSchedule` taint.
 You can use `foo=bar:NoSchedule` here if you see fit (see the taints and tolerations documentation).
 However, these values are used to set a consistent example, which in operations is all you need.

 ## Step Three: Install Helm -- or any other Linux app
-Once the Windows nodes have had the `windows=true:NoSchedule` taint applied, all charts or manifests that do not specify a node type are by default scheduled on Linux.
+Once the Windows nodes have had the `windows=true:NoSchedule` taint applied, all charts or manifests that do not "tolerate" Windows nodes are by default scheduled on Linux.
 This is the correct approach to multi-OS clusters.

 Now, re-install the same application that failed before when it was scheduled for Windows nodes: